-As of December 31, 2020, 80% of its consolidated debt and a significant portion of its income, operating costs and taxes were denominated in U.S. dollars.
+As of December 31, 2021, 79% of its consolidated debt and a significant portion of its income, operating costs and taxes were denominated in U.S. dollars.
 However, other significant portions of the Group's income, operating costs and taxes were denominated in Mexican pesos and certain other currencies.
 As a result, the appreciation or depreciation of the Mexican peso and other currencies against the U.S. dollar affects the Group's results of operations and financial condition.
 Significant fluctuations of the Mexican peso and other currencies relative to the U.S. dollar have occurred in the past, negatively affecting the Group's results.
-For example, according to the Mexican Central Bank, the Mexican peso depreciated by 5.9% in 2020, appreciated by 3.7% in 2019, 0.04% in 2018, and 4.5% in 2017 while it depreciated by 19.2% in 2016 and by 17.0% in 2015, all in nominal terms.
+For example, according to the Mexican Central Bank, the Mexican peso depreciated by 3.2% in 2021, and 5.9% in 2020, while it was appreciated by 4.3% in 2019, 0.5% in 2018, and 4.6% in 2017 and depreciated by 20.5% in 2016, all in nominal terms.
 The Mexican Central Bank may from time to time participate in the foreign exchange market to minimize volatility and support an orderly market.
-Banco de México and the Mexican government have also promoted market-based mechanisms for stabilizing foreign exchange rates and providing liquidity to the exchange market.
+The Mexican Central Bank and the Mexican government have also promoted market-based mechanisms for stabilizing foreign exchange rates and providing liquidity to the exchange market.
 However, the peso is currently subject to significant fluctuations against the U.S. dollar and may be subject to such fluctuations in the future.